growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/custom-bot-with-proxy-settings.md

 - In case of success
     **Successfully sent to Slack workspace.** will be displayed in Logs.
     Green checkmarks will appear in red circles.
-Check the channel to which you GROWI-Bot was invited.
+Check the channel to which your GROWI-Bot was invited.
   - GROWI side
       ![slack-bot-test-success](/assets/images/slack-bot-test-success.png)
   - Slack side